surryaansh/financial-document-analyzer/README.md

 **Why?**

 Financial analysis must be document-grounded.
-Fabricating numbers is unacceptable.
+Proper token usage is required and fabricating numbers is unacceptable.

-Increasing k from 4 → 6 improved recall (e.g., net income extraction) without increasing hallucination.
+Increasing k from 4 → 6 improved recall without increasing hallucination.

 ---